If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 How To Do

-- Attach a straight bar to a low cable pulley.
-Grab the bar using a shoulder-width or wider overhand grip.
+- Grab the bar using a shoulder-width or wider overhand grip.

 - Stand close to the pulley with your body upright, your shoulders pulled back.

 - Do not pull the bar up any higher.
 Hold for a count of two.
-Inhale as you lower the bar to the starting position.

 14. Cable Shrug

-The cable shrug is a variation of the shoulder shrug and one of the best trap exercises that are utilized to build the trapezius muscle of the upper back.
+The cable shrug is a variation of the shoulder shrug and one of the best exercises that are utilized to build the trapezius muscle of the upper back.

 How To Do

-- Grab a cable bar attachment that is attached to a low pulley.
-Your hands should be shoulder-width apart or slightly wider if you wish.
+- Your hands should be shoulder-width apart or slightly wider if you wish.
 Your hands should be facing down.

 - Stand close to the pulley and extend your arms in front of you while holding the bar.

-- Raise your shoulders, lift the bar as high as you possibly can.
-Exhale while performing this movement.
+- Exhale while performing this movement.
 Hold the contraction at the top for a second.

 - Slowly lower the bar to its starting position.

-15. Cable Pullovers
+15. Cable Pullover

 Pullover work directly on the serratus anterior muscle to develop the back.